 What’s not to love about these whimsical, colorful cats inspired by San Francisco artist, Laurel Burch?
-This fun project can be adapted to most any age group…. the examples here were done by my 4th graders.
+This fun project can be adapted to almost any age group…. the examples here were done by my 4th graders.

 My students always enjoy learning about the lives of famous artists, and the story of prolific artist Laurel Burch (1945-2007) really inspired them!
 Her highly stylized artwork can be found on products from clothing to jewelry to dishes, but her strength of character is what really captured my students’ attention.